|Credit Building Rating:||4.2 / 5|

-Other Notable Features: $0 fraud liability, emergency card services
+Other Notable Features: $0 fraud liability, emergency card services, tap to pay

 When you’re trying to build your credit – or even rebuild it after a money misstep or two – the best credit cards and financial products are typically out of reach.
-But while the Secured Mastercard from Capital One is pretty low frills, it does offer an inexpensive way to raise your credit score and demonstrate responsible credit usage over time, which should open the door to unsecured cards with better terms and benefits.
+But while the Capital One Platinum Secured Credit Card is pretty low frills, it does offer an inexpensive way to raise your credit score and demonstrate responsible credit usage over time, which should open the door to unsecured cards with better terms and benefits.

 Low security deposit required

-The security deposit required for the Secured Mastercard from Capital One ranges from $49 to $200.
+The security deposit required for the Capital One Platinum Secured Credit Card ranges from $49 to $200.
 This is a much lower barrier to entry compared to some other secured credit cards, many of which ask applicants for at least $300 (or even more) in upfront collateral.
 The security deposit can be paid over time and is fully refundable if you close your account (provided your balance is paid in full) or if you graduate to an unsecured card with Capital One.